lucywyman/blog/source/drafts/my-movie-diet.rst

 movies I don't want to see.
 Like food, movies have taken on a cultural significance and become something to do rather than just being what they are.
-I often find myself agreeing to see movies I have no interest in because my brother / mother / boyfriend's parents want to see it together this Friday, and I don't want to miss out on that experience with people I love.
+I often find myself agreeing to see movies I have no interest in because my brother / mother / boyfriend want to see it together this Friday, and I don't want to miss out on that experience with people I love.
 For me, my movie diet is about finding other ways to connect with and spend time with the people I love that